Benefits of Hiring Outside of the Agriculture Industry

 In that way, you can reframe the question of filling a job opening in terms of whether you are more willing to invest energy and resources in training upfront, or whether you’d rather invest energy and resources over time in re-training someone who was taught their ways somewhere else, in hopes that their ways won’t prove totally incompatible with your practices.

-In exchange for the effort of training a person from another industry upfront, you get a fresh set of eyes that has a history of experiences and insights that are completely unfamiliar to you.
+Plus, when you hire a person from another industry, you’ll get a fresh set of eyes that have a history of experiences and insights that are completely unfamiliar to you.
 There is an entire wealth of knowledge yet to be uncovered!

 3. Outside Candidates Help Diversify Your Workforce